 There are several ways your child can protect their privacy:

 - Share only as much personal information as necessary.
 For example, it’s not compulsory to enter your year of birth, mobile number, email address or city on all online forms.

 - Keep privacy settings up to date on social media sites, so your child’s profile isn’t publicly available.

 - Keep passwords private.

 - Check the location settings and services on smartphones, tablets and apps.
-You can usually do this by going into Settings or checking the instructions for the device or app.
 Turn off the location services your child doesn’t need.